Learn about actual and potential costs

 Buyers should specify the desired contract length and the potential for contract renewals.

 Evaluate major factors to mitigate risk

-The supply chain for industrial design services poses a low level of risk, and has remained largely unchanged during the past three years.
+The supply chain for industrial design services poses a low level of risk though this has been somewhat elevated during the COVID-19 pandemic.
 Suppliers source the majority of their inputs from computer stores, packaged software publishers and office supply stores, which pose a low degree of risk to industrial design...
 Subscribe to learn more.